joshbegley/nyt-latest/README.md

 **Yankees’ Kluber Is Dominant in 100th Career Victory**\
-`After a rough start, the Yankees rotation is showing progress.`\
+`After a rough start, the Yankees rotation is showing progress.
+An overturned homer let the Mets hang on to win.`\
 https://nytimes.com/2021/05/02/sports/baseball/yankees-mets.html?searchResultPosition=1

 **India’s outbreak is a danger to the world.
 Here’s why.**\